-Vishwakarmas now living in Thiruvananthapuram are the descendents of various guilds of the craftsmen who have come and established themselves at various turning points in the history of Travancore.
-In the first quarter of eighteenth century thousands of Tamil Vishwakarmas were brought to the capital city, this migration had a great cultural impact on the history of Travancore.
+Majority of the Vishwakarma population in Thiruvananthapuram claim to be the descendents of various guilds of the craftsmen who have come and established themselves in the capital city at various phases in the history of Travancore.
+In the first quarter of eighteenth century, thousands of Tamil Vishwakarmas were brought to the capital city for the renovation work of Sree Padmanabha Swamy temple; this migration had a great cultural impact on Travancore.

 The settlements of native craftsmen were also found at various places, especially around palaces and other noble families.
 Goldsmith settlements were concentrated along the fringes of the capital in places such as Kaithamukku and on the banks of Kill River.

 |Malabar goldsmith and female, 1830's - Yale University Collection.|

 Timbre which was available in plenty was the major building material used in Travancore and the Asaris of the region excelled in carving out minute details in wood.
 However, one major drawback of timbre was that it was always under the threat of fire and termite attacks.
 The records in Sree Padmanabha Swamy temple say that the earlier structure that was made of wood had been almost destroyed many times due to fire outbreaks.